 Homemade Ricotta Cheese

-- Heavy Cream: Adds richness to the cheese, making it soft and luxurious.
+Heavy Cream: Adds richness and softness to the ricotta.

 How to Make Homemade Ricotta Cheese